 Since it is able to help skin tissue repair itself, vitamin C can help reduce the effects of sun damage.
 Vitamin C is found in many foods including citrus fruits, strawberries, tomatoes, broccoli and sweet potatoes, but you can also take vitamin C as a supplement.
 Depending on your age and gender, the recommended dietary allowance (RDA) is anywhere from 40 to 90 milligrams per day [source: WebMD].
 In topical form, vitamin C can also help boost collagen production, which can restore some of your skin's strength [source: Bouchez].

 Vitamin E helps fight the effects of sun damage too, and it also helps keep skin smooth, fighting fine lines and wrinkles.
 That is why vitamin E is a common ingredient in anti-aging skin care products.
 It is also useful as a vitamin supplement.
 Vitamin E has been known to interact with certain medications [source: WebMD].
 So, before adding a vitamin E supplement to your daily routine, check with your doctor.

 Minerals can also be helpful to your skin.
 Selenium helps to fight the effects of free radicals by protecting your cells.
 You only need small amounts of selenium each day.
 In fact, a typical diet should supply all that you need.
 Selenium can be found in whole nuts, fresh fish, poultry and grains [source: WebMD].

 These vitamins and minerals will help your skin look its best.
 It is possible to receive what you need through balanced nutrition, but supplements can help make up for any deficits in your diet.
-See the links on the next page for more information.
+See the links below for more information.